 Just one thing to note, At first when i started writing up profit/loss statements on my hobby, I began to realize how much money I was spending on cards, where my expenses need to be cut.
 So now I can run my hobby sales more efficiently and provide a better service to my customers.

 Football PC!
-Michael Egnew, Dion Jordan, Dion Sims
+Michael Egnew, Dion Jordan, Tannehill